ember-learn/ember-blog/source/2019-11-01-the-ember-times-issue-122.md

 - Make removal of jQuery optional to help with your migration (completed in 3.14 ✅)
 - Finish updating [Ember Inspector](https://github.com/emberjs/ember-inspector) to support Glimmer components
-- Document the use of Glimmer components in the [Ember Guides](https://octane-guides-preview.emberjs.com/release/)
+- Document the Octane programming model in the [Ember Guides](https://octane-guides-preview.emberjs.com/release/)

 What will this announcement mean for you?